LUMAKRAS- sotorasib tablet, coated

 2.2 Recommended Dosage and Administration

-The recommended dosage of LUMAKRAS is 960 mg (three 320 mg tablets or eight 120 mg tablets) orally once daily until disease progression or unacceptable toxicity.
+The recommended dosage of LUMAKRAS is 960 mg (three 320 mg tablets or four 240 mg tablets or eight 120 mg tablets) orally once daily until disease progression or unacceptable toxicity.

 Take the daily dose of LUMAKRAS at the same time each day with or without food [see Clinical Pharmacology (12.3)].
 Swallow tablets whole.
 Do not chew, crush or split tablets.
 If a dose of LUMAKRAS is missed by more than 6 hours, take the next dose as prescribed the next day.
 Do not take 2 doses at the same time to make up for the missed dose.